Hoangcurlyit/Hoangcurlyit/README.md

 ## About Me

-I'm Nguyen Van Hoang, a recent graduate from the University of Information Technology (UIT) - VNU HCM, with a major in Computer Science.
-I'm passionate about the world of technology and the endless possibilities it offers.
+I am Nguyen Van Hoang, about to graduate from University of Information Technology (UIT) - VNU HCM, majoring in Computer Science.
+I am passionate about the world of technology and the endless possibilities it offers.

 > "Embracing science and technology leads us to the future."